VsVim/VsVim/Documentation/Multiple Selections.md

 - `<S-A-.>` - add selection for the next occurrence of the current word
 - `<S-A-;>` - add selections for all occurrences of the current word

+#### Testing

+The multi-selection feature is accessed through the Vim host interface.
+During testing the `MockVimHost` conditionally supports the the full multi-selection APIs (controlled by the `IsMultSelectionSupported` property), which are emulated by `MockMultiSelection`.